NickJulander/EventTracker/README.md

 Download and unzip the files.

-Using the terminal to entrer the repository.
+Use the terminal to enter the repository.

 You need to run the JSON backend server with the following command.
 Run the command from inside the src folder.

   [ npm run server  ]

- Next you need to run the build of the ReactJS app using the following command:
+ Next you need to run the build of the ReactJS app using the following command.
+Run the command from the root of this repo.

   [ serve -s build  ]